-In layman’s terms, a claimant would need to spend a considerable amount of time chasing down your guest and after that, work with their current insurer.
-Then once that is exhausted, they would then begin the claim process with Airbnb.
+In layman’s terms, a claimant would need to spend considerable time chasing down your guest and, after that, work with their current insurer.
+Then once that is exhausted, they would begin the claim process with Airbnb.
 This process could take months and possibly years to resolve.

 In 2014, an L.A. interior designer was refused a $10,000 claim by Airbnb.
-There was a flood, caused by the guest, which occurred late at night, and dissipated before the next guests arrived.
-In fact, 2 more sets of guests stayed at the apartment before the homeowner returned and was informed by the building manager.
-There was extensive damage to one other apartment and the common area as the flood water poured out into the hallway, lobby and into another residence.
+The guest caused a flood, which occurred late at night and dissipated before the next guests arrived.
+In fact, two more sets of guests stayed at the apartment before the homeowner returned and was informed by the building manager.
+There was extensive damage to one other apartment and the common area as the flood water poured into the hallway, lobby, and into another residence.

-Airbnb’s official response what that the Host Guarantee only covers the hosts home and won’t cover any damage outside the residence.
-Further your claim is void if more guests stay at the home after the damage occurred.
+Airbnb’s official response is that the Host Guarantee only covers the host’s home and won’t cover any damage outside the residence.
+Further, your claim is void if more guests stay at the house after the damage occurs.
 Since most of the damage occurred in the common area and another condo, the homeowner was on the hook for $10,000.

-The long end of this cautionary tale is to reach out to your home insurance expert as soon as possible if you are considering short term rentals in your home.
-There are many other short-term rental websites out there, and not all of them have adequate insurance coverage.
+The long end of this cautionary tale is to reach out to your home insurance expert as soon as possible if you are considering short-term rentals in your home.
+There are many other short-term rental websites, and not all have adequate insurance coverage.
 Have your insurance provider examine the fine print on their policies before you open your home up to potential vulnerabilities.

-Be out front and honest or you might find you are on the hook for thousands of dollars in uninsured damages.
+Be honest, or you might be on the hook for thousands of dollars in uninsured damages.

 We are here to help and would be happy to examine your policy with you so you can have peace of mind as you travel the world.